 Studying insurance plans can be a chore.
-Policies, premiums, deductibles—all those numbers can make your head spin.
-Hang in there, because the particulars of your insurance plan can play a big role in determining your medical, dental, and even orthodontic expenses.
-Getting coverage for your orthodontic treatment depends on a few different factors, primarily whether or not your benefits include Teledentistry coverage.
+Policies, premiums, deductibles — all those numbers can make your head spin.
+Hang in there because the particulars of your insurance plan can play a big role in determining your medical, dental, and even orthodontic expenses.
+Getting coverage for at-home clear aligners depends on a few different factors, primarily whether your benefits include teledentistry coverage.

 Your insurance could cover around 50% of your Byte treatment, and there’s also a chance it won’t cover anything.
 It all depends on your specific provider and plan.
-If you’re wading through pages of healthcare jargon trying to decipher your plan, Byte can help make the process easier.
+If you’re wading through pages of healthcare jargon trying to decipher your plan, Byte can help.
 And this guide will give you an in-depth look at the policies and procedures involved with benefit claims for Byte’s at-home orthodontic treatment.

 Table of Contents